Saber M. Hussain, Ph.D., ATS

 - Are you a U.S. citizen or do you have a permanent residency?

 - Do you enjoy working both on individual and group projects?

 - Would you be willing to work weekends if experiments demand?

 - Do you have the motivation to publish your findings in high IF journals?

 If you answered yes to all of the above questions, you have the potential to excel in Dr. Saber Hussain’s research group and should send your CV to email@example.com.
-Please include your name, major, phone number, email address, education including relevant courses taken, GPA, research experience, extracurricular activities, a brief paragraph explaining why you are interested in pursuing research and your interest in nanotechnology, and a list of scientific publications and presentations.
+Please include your name, major, phone number, email address, education including relevant courses taken, GPA, research experience, extracurricular activities, a brief paragraph explaining why you are interested in pursuing research and your interest, and a list of scientific publications and presentations.

 Master's, Doctoral and Postdoctoral Research Opportunities

 - Wright Scholars - https://www.afrl.af.mil/About-Us/Fact-Sheets/Fact-Sheet-Display/Article/2329031/wright-scholar-research-assistant-program/